zowe/docs-site/docs/extend/extend-desktop/mvd-internationalization.md

       }
     }
     ```
-     The i18n script reads this file and generates a `messages.[lang].xlf` file for each language specified in the `languages` parameter.
-In places the `.xlf` files in the `src/assets/i18n directory`.
-Each file contains the untranslated source text from the HTML files.
-In the `languages` parameter, specify the codes for each language you will translate.
+     When you run the i18n script, it reads this file and generates a `messages.[lang].xlf` file in the `src/assets/i18n directory` for each language specified in the `languages` parameter.
+Each file contains the untranslated text from the i18n-tagged HTML elements.

 5. Run the following command to run the i18n script and extract i18n tagged HTML elements to `.xlf` files: